 Hannah’s most recent exhibitions include Still Here, an exhibition highlighting proposals for the memorial for the first reparations ordinance passed in the United States for racially motivated torture; Carrying A Place Called Home showcasing the art of Brittney Leanne Williams, Victoria Martinez, and Arif Smith and Everyday Resistance, a collaboration with The South Side Home Movie Project, showing home movies and images from the 60s-80s of Chicago’s South Side.

-Hannah is in the association of Art Museum Curators and was recently awarded a placemaking grant from the city of Chicago in 2019.
+Hannah is a member of the Association of Art Museum Curators and was recently awarded a placemaking grant from the city of Chicago in 2019.

 Hannah holds a Bachelor of Fine Arts in Studio Art and Art Administration from The School of the Art Institute of Chicago.